panda3d/panda3d-docs/optimization/using-pstats.rst

 mouse up or down as necessary.
 One of the horizontal guide bars is drawn in a lighter shade of gray; this one represents the actual target frame rate suggested by the client.
-The other, darker, guide bars are drawn automatically at harmonic subdvisions of the target frame rate.
+The other, darker, guide bars are drawn automatically at harmonic subdivisions of the target frame rate.
 You can change the target frame rate with the Config.prc variable pstats-target-frame-rate on the client.

 You can also create any number of user-defined guide bars by dragging them into